Navid200/xDrip/docs/Nightscout/update_nightscout.md

 Only after everything is tested, will we release an updated installation routine.
 At that point, the version noted on the Google Cloud Nightscout page will be updated to reflect the new release, and you will be able to use the method mentioned above to update.

 Therefore, there will be times (right after a new Nightscout version is released) when you will not be able to use the method mentioned above to update.
-In that case, the best course of action is to be patient.
+In that case, the best course of action is to be patient, for a few days, until we complete our verification and release.